Huddle

 In sport, a huddle is the action of a team gathering together, usually in a tight circle, to strategize, motivate or celebrate.
 It is a popular strategy for keeping opponents insulated from sensitive information, and acts as a form of insulation when the level of noise in the venue is such that normal on-field communication is difficult.
 Commonly the leader of the huddle is the team captain and it is the captain who will try to inspire other team members to achieve success.
 Similarly after an event a huddle may take place to congratulate one another for the team's success, or to commiserate a defeat.
 The term "huddle" can be used as a verb as in "huddling up."

 The huddle is commonly used in American football and Canadian football to strategize before each play; the offensive team's huddle is almost always led by the quarterback, and the defensive huddle is typically led by one of the linebackers.
 It is also popular in basketball, football (soccer), volleyball, and cricket.

 The huddle became more widely used in cricket after the India national team used it to great success during the 2003 Cricket World Cup.
 The England team has imitated this technique with some success, notably in the 2005 Ashes series.

 Types

 Circular

-Gallaudet University is Home of the Huddle.
-The first football huddle began in 1894.
-Gallaudet quarterback Paul D. Hubbard is credited with creating the football huddle during that season when Gallaudet went up against two different deaf schools.
-GU went 5-2-1 in 1894 and defeated the Pennsylvania Deaf School, 24-0, and the New York Deaf School, 20-6.
+The first football huddle occurred in 1894 at Gallaudet University, a school for the deaf.
+Quarterback Paul D. Hubbard is credited with creating the football huddle when competing against other deaf schools.
 Hubbard was worried that the other teams were stealing Gallaudet's plays because his signing was out in the open.
 He decided to circle up his teammates and the huddle was born.
+GU went 5-2-1 in 1894 and defeated the Pennsylvania School for the Deaf, 24–0, and the New York School for the Deaf, 20–6.

 This type of huddle is still in common use today, typically between plays in American Football as the quarterback assigns the next play to the offense.